On Approximating the Dynamic Response of Synchronous Generators via Operator Learning: A Step Towards Building Deep Operator-based Power Grid Simulators: Data and code availability

 \subsection{The Residual DeepONet Design}

-To approximate the residual operator~$G_\epsilon$, we design a residual deep operator network~(residual DeepONet) $G_\theta^{\epsilon}$, with trainable parameters~$\theta \in \mathbb{R}^p$. $G_\theta^{\epsilon}$ has the same architecture as the data-driven DeepONet (see Figure~\ref{fig:DeepONet}).
-That is, $G_\theta^{\epsilon}$ has a Branch Net and a Trunk Net with the same inputs.
-Furthermore, the residual DeepONet's output, which we define as follows:
+To approximate the residual operator $G_\epsilon$, we design a residual DeepONet $G_\theta^{\epsilon}$ with trainable parameters $\theta \in \mathbb{R}^p$. $G_\theta^{\epsilon}$ has the same architecture as the data-driven DeepONet (see Fig.~\ref{fig:DeepONet}).
+Specifically, $G_\theta^{\epsilon}$ consists of a Branch and a Trunk Net, both with the same inputs.
+The output of the residual DeepONet is defined as follows:

-is approximated using the same dot product as for the data-driven DeepONet case.
+We approximate the output of the residual DeepONet using the same dot product as in the data-driven DeepONet case.
+Finally, we optimize the parameters of the residual DeepONet $G^{\epsilon}_\theta$ by minimizing the loss function: